2sic/2sxc-docs/docs-src/pages/net-code/data/coded/entities.md

 This is used both for providing internal data through the DataSource system and for custom DataSources which will provide new data to an application.

-## Three Common Ways This Happens
+## Four Common Ways This Happens

 1. Either the data object (class/record) implements `IRawEntity` and provides the necessary information itself

 2. Or it provides a converter using `IRawEntityConvertible` which provides a `IRawEntityConverter` on the `GetConverter()` method, which will then be used to convert the object to an entity

+3. Or it implements `IRawEntityAutoConvert` which will automatically convert the object to an entity using reflection and the property names

-3. Or it's just a plain object and is converted using reflection (which is more time consuming)
+4. Or it's just a plain object and is converted using reflection (which is more time consuming)

 Bonus: Advanced way